-Should we have arrived on this earth centuries earlier, The Infatuation would likely have existed as an exclusive dining club instead of an internet circle jerk.
-Being added to the Infatuation telegram list back then would have been even cooler than being a member at the SoHo House.
-Imagine that.
+Should we have arrived on this earth centuries earlier, The Infatuation would likely have existed as an exclusive dining club, where everyone wore cool waistcoats, and excellent hats.
+Being added to the Infatuation telegram list back then would have been even cooler than being a member at the SoHo House, which isn't all that cool, but still.
 Every suspenders wearing, pipe smokin', handlebar mustache rockin' 19th century hipster would have wanted in on our action.
 Our home base in this amazing, hypothetical world?
 Keens.

 Keens is as Old New York as you can get.
 Open since 1885, this place is loaded with history.
 It's pretty much the Museum of Natural Meat Eating History.
 Before it was open to the public, Keens was a members only hangout; a Soho House of sorts for NYC's most powerful including Teddy Roosevelt and Babe Ruth.
-115 years and counting, Keens is still home to one of this city's best steaks.
-So good in fact, it's in our top five NYC steakhouses along with Luger's, Strip House, Dylan Prime and Quality Meats.
+115 years and counting, Keens is still home to some quality meats.

 If you haven't noticed, we're obsessed with oysters.
 Considering that Keens is a steakhouse, these are pretty damn good.

-If you're looking for a good burger before or after an event at Madison Square Garden, don't waste your time at Stout.
-Take a walk north to Keens and grab a table in their pub room.
-The burger is what you'd expect at an old-school steakhouse.
+If you're looking for a good burger before or after an event at Madison Square Garden, this one will do the job.
 A no frills, sirloin based beef patty that's incredibly juicy and very good.